zambonin/arch-install/README.md

 =======

 ```
-# bash <(curl -sL goo.gl/FGROHc)
+root@archiso ~ # bash <(curl -sL goo.gl/FGROHc)
 ```
-* depends on wired internet connection and the process substitution is highly suggested
+* depends on wired internet connection
-* will install GRUB or Gummiboot according to your firmware choice (BIOS or UEFI, respectively)
+* root partition size should be at least 1½ GB
-* contains local information such as mirrors and timezone
+* takes, on average, three and a half minutes with good mirrors on a SSD